AdobeDocs/experience-manager-desktop-app.en/help/use-app-v1.md

 >[!NOTE]
 >
->[!DNL Experience Manager] desktop app was introduced in [!DNL Experience Manager] 6.1 release and was called [!DNL Experience Manager Assets Companion App].
+>The desktop app was introduced in [!DNL Experience Manager] 6.1 release and was called [!DNL Experience Manager Assets Companion App].

 ## [!DNL Experience Manager] desktop app touch-points in the creative workflow {#aem-desktop-app-touch-points-in-the-creative-workflow}